COMMERCIAL HARDSCAPE INSTALLATION & MAINTENANCE

 The Best Landscapes Are a Balanced Fusion of Hardscapes and Softscapes

-To give you a better idea of where we’re going with this, it’s important to distinguish what the difference is between your hardscape and your softscape.
+To give you a better idea of where we’re going with this, it’s important to distinguish the difference between your hardscape and your softscape.
 Trees, plants, grass, bushes and shrubs, and everything else green and growing including the soil, is a part of the softscape.

 The hardscape is any feature of the landscape that is built out of a hard material like stone, concrete, or wood.
 U.S. Lawns considers it best practice to include the hardscape aspects you’re going to want as a permanent part of your landscape in your initial construction plan.
-This way you’ll know how to incorporate your softscape, eliminating the future need to move or remove and replace interfering trees or bushes, which can be quite costly.
+This way you’ll know how to best incorporate your softscape, eliminating the future need to move, or remove and replace interfering trees or bushes, which can be quite costly.